 The Company's goal, like most other small capital exploration companies, is to preserve shareholder wealth and grow the value of the flagship asset with prudent exploration methods.
-In the 2019 financial year, the Company's key focus was the exploration of the Piccadilly Project.
+In the 2020 financial year, the Company's key focus was the exploration of the Piccadilly Project and the review of its Mt Cannindah Project.

-The Company's corporate activities include the review of opportunities for expansion through acquisitions and mergers and through potential diversification opportunities to take advantage positive market sentiments.
+The Company's corporate activities include the review of opportunities for expansion through acquisitions and mergers and through potential diversification opportunities to take advantage of positive market sentiments.
 At the date of this report, no investments have been undertaken.

-Operations
+Operations Report

-Exploration
+Exploration Projects